SFA give Championship clubs deadline after asking them if they want to suspend season or continue playing - The Courier

 All leagues below the second tier had already been brought to a halt for a minimum of three weeks with a growing number of Covid-19 cases across the country.

-Now, SFA chief executive Ian Maxwell has contacted the ten Championship clubs, asking if they want to follow suit or not.
+Now, reportedly, SFA chief executive Ian Maxwell has written to the ten Championship clubs, asking if they want to follow suit or not.

-The division had previously been allowed to continue on the condition it conducted weekly Covid tests on players and staff.
+The Championship had previously been allowed to continue on the condition it conducted weekly Covid tests on players and staff.

-In an email sent last night and first revealed by the BBC, Maxwell refers to one club already calling for a suspension publically.
+In an email sent last night, Maxwell, reportedly, refers to one club already calling for a suspension publically.
 However, there is confusion as to who that is in reference to.

-Any move to stop the season for the time being would effect the likes of Dundee, Dunfermline, Raith Rovers and Arbroath.
+Any move to stop the season for the time being would affect Dundee, Dunfermline, Raith Rovers and Arbroath.

 Sources say Maxwell has asked for a response from each club by Monday evening as the threat of a shutdown hangs over what is an already-shortened 27-game Championship season.